Have You Read Something That Changed Your Life

 "Successful people testify upward consistently with a good mental attitude over a long menstruum of time, with a burning desire backed by religion.
 They are willing to pay the cost and practice slight border integrity.
 Successful people empathize that the funk gets anybody, and when information technology comes for them they embrace it, knowing information technology is refining them and deepening their appreciation of the rhythm of life.
 They accept baby steps out of the funk and stride back into positivity."

-past Albert Camus
+The Outsider past Albert Camus

 "My mother died today.
 Or perhaps yesterday, I don't know."